Olive all'ascolana: History

 The current recipe came out during the 19th century from the palaces of Ascoli aristocratic families.
 In fact, by that period, the nobles were essentially landowners so their peasants had to regularly bring them some products from their possessions especially meat, the main food in aristocratic diet.
 In order to manage the great amount of beef and pork without make them rot, the cooks at service in the mansions started to mince the meat and put it inside the olives.

 During the same period, the Ascolana olive found new illustrious admirers in the musicians Gioachino Rossini and Giacomo Puccini.
 Even Giuseppe Garibaldi, who discovered this specialty during a brief stay in Ascoli Piceno while escaping from Rome in 1849, was really impressed by its taste and, years after, he tried to plant the cultivar in his island, Caprera, without any success.
-But, despite that spreading, the production of olives was kept as a familiar or artisanal activity until 1875 when the local engineer Mariano Mazzocchi developed the first industry in order to commercialise the product.
+But, despite that spreading, the production of olives was kept as a familiar or artisanal activity until 1875 when the local engineer Mariano Mazzocchi developed the first industry in order to commercialize the product.

 Events

-Since 2013 the “Ascoliva Festival" is held in Ascoli Piceno in August to promote and publicize the Ascolana olive and other typical food of the region.
-It is composed by several stands organised by small producers where is possible to taste various local specialties and learn about their history and their connection with culture and environment.
+Since 2013 the Ascoliva Festival is held in Ascoli Piceno in August to promote and publicize the Ascolana olive and other typical food of the region.
+It is composed by several stands organized by small producers where is possible to taste various local specialties and learn about their history and their connection with culture and environment.
 The location is the historical central square of the city, Piazza Arringo.